-If you invoice to EU-based companies services, you have to register for VAT-Light - even for a 500 EUR invoice.
+If you invoice to EU-based companies services or goods, you have to register for VAT-Light - even for a 500 EUR invoice.

 The most practical way of doing this is after you sent the first invoice to VAT-registered client in another EU country.